9scorp4/labrri_ocpm_systemic_racism/README.md

 The 'data' folder contains raw data (PDF documents from the Commission), the database to store the processed data, the list of PDF files to retrieve content from (pdf_list.csv and pdf_list.xlsx) and the database schema (db_schema.pdf).

 The 'scripts' folder contains all scripts used for general document and data operations.
-These scripts can be executed by running 'update_database.py' pipeline or the Jupyter Notebook files made for the different types of data analysis.
+The scripts at the module folder execute their respective pipeline.

+Results from all pipelines must be stored in the 'results' folder.
+For debugging, consult the 'logs' folder.

 ## Features